Pairs of Hands

 - Regular out-reach activities

-These activities are almost entirely organised and run by volunteers: they include Little Dragons, T-Services, Messy Church, Friday Club, Who let the dads out?, Mothers’ Union, volunteering in our local schools and alternative worship services.
+These activities are almost entirely organised and run by volunteers: they include Little Dragons, T-Services, Friday Club, Who let the dads out?, Mothers’ Union, volunteering in our local schools and alternative worship services.
 You don’t have to be good with children or the elderly, but it helps!

 - One-off events